ThomasStosskopf/TP_Inge/TP4/readme.md

 # A faire

+every answer are in the tree.py script the test.py script was created just to not lose some idea and trials.

 ## Pour tout le monde
 faire un affichage d'un parcours en profondeur, permettant de représenter l'arbre de façon arborescente.